FAQ For Anger Management Classes with Anger Management 818

 - Q: My partner/ friend would like to attend the anger management classes with me.
 Can s/he come to the anger management intake appointment with me?

-Partners and family members cannot be in the same anger management class together.
-There are many reasons for this policy.
-Your partner may, however, attend other anger management classes through our program.
-We currently offer 20+ anger management classes weekly, so there are many options.
+Partners and family members cannot be in the same anger management class together unless they are attending a private session.
+Your partner may, however, attend another anger management class offered by our program.
+The class schedule can be found at https://angermanagement818.com/anger-management-class-schedule/ We currently offer 14+ anger management classes weekly, so there are many options.

 - Q: Does Anger Management 818 offer a sliding scale for anger management classes?